AVEVA/CONNECT-data-services-developer-docs/content/communities/community-invite.md

 After you send an invitation to another tenant, wait for its tenant administrator to accept the email invitation.

+**Tips:**

-**Tip:** Share <xref:community-accept-invite> with the invited tenant administrator for instruction.
+- Share <xref:community-accept-invite> with the invited tenant administrator for instruction.

+- If the invited tenant administrator does not receive the initial email invitation, you can resend it to them.
+For instructions, see [Resend email invitation](#resend-email-invitation).

 ## Step 3: Confirm the invitation